pneel093/FastAPI-based-webhook-service/README.md

-# CHECKFOX Developer Test Task – Lead Processing API
+# Task – Lead Processing API

 ## Description

-This project implements a small FastAPI-based webhook service that simulates a real-world lead processing pipeline for CHECKFOX.
+This project implements a small FastAPI-based webhook service that simulates a real-world lead processing pipeline.

 The service receives lead/contact data, validates it against customer-specific rules, transforms the data according to provided documentation, and forwards valid leads to a customer API endpoint.